daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 with to not knowing what it's going to do next (this candle, next candle, five candles from now and so on...) but when we are thinking that its going to draw on to this specific price levels, we have marked on 8:00-8:30

 As soon as we pushed the button, we've entered the jungle; yours is mine or mine is yours.
-Are we a liquidity?
-If we are a liquidity, we are the lunch.
+Are we liquidity?
+If we are liquidity, we are the lunch.
 We should go in, and we are looking for lunch, for liquidity, we are looking that market can go into specified levels at 8:00-8:30 EST. It can draw on Liquidity in directional movement.
 It may not draw on that liquidity, but the market is probably going to move until it hits that level.
-It doesn't mean that it can't have a replacement lower or it doesn't mean that it can't make a lower low (new low of the day), highly unlikely but not impossible.
+It doesn't mean that it can't have a replacement lower, or it doesn't mean that it can't make a lower low (new low of the day), highly unlikely but not impossible.

 Anyway, we should still have an initial idea and follow the rules.
 So when we are first trying to learn how to read